 WFTV Kay Mellor Screenwriters’ Lab

-To spotlight and support emerging female writing talent in film and TV, Women in Film & TV UK hosts an annual WFTV Kay Mellor Screenwriters’ Lab.
+To spotlight and support emerging female writing talent in film and TV, Women in Film & TV UK hosts the annual WFTV Kay Mellor Screenwriters’ Lab.

 About the programme

-The programme will consist of craft writing masterclasses and workshops led by two course tutors, independent writing time to focus and hone your script and a 1-2-1 session with a tutor to offer project guidance.
-In addition, across the week there will be evening sessions with special guests from the industry.
+The programme consists of craft writing masterclasses and workshops led by two course tutors, independent writing time to focus and hone your script and a 1-2-1 session with a tutor to offer project guidance.
+In addition, across the week there are evening sessions with special guests from the industry.

-This 5-day writers’ lab will be a fully funded opportunity for 13 screenwriters will take place from 15-20 September 2025.
+This 5-day writers’ lab is a fully funded opportunity for 13 screenwriters.

 Eligibility Criteria